 Carroll in Fairfield County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 47.983′ N, 82° 42.421′ W. Marker is in Carroll, Ohio, in Fairfield County.
-Marker is at the intersection of High Street and Columbia-Lancaster Road (U.S. 33), on the right on High Street.
+39° 47.964′ N, 82° 42.103′ W. Marker is in Carroll, Ohio, in Fairfield County.
+Marker is on Center Street just north of Canal Street, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Carroll OH 43112, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on October 9, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 773 times since then and 24 times this year.
-Photo 1. submitted on October 9, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.
+This page has been viewed 1,314 times since then and 34 times this year.
+Last updated on February 4, 2015, by June Queen of Carroll, Ohio.
+Photos: 1, 2, 3. submitted on October 9, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
+4. submitted on December 3, 2009, by Joe Todd Fraker of Lancaster, Ohio. • Bill Pfingsten was the editor who published this page.